alberto-poncelas/MRFDA/README.md

 # MRFDA

-An approximation of FDA using
+A parallel version of Feature Decay Algorithms (FDA) using map-reduce technique.

 ## Configure